 He holds numerous awards, including six Pushcart Prizes in both poetry and fiction, the Arizona Governor's Arts Award and fellowships from the Guggenheim Foundation and the National Endowment for the Arts.

 Since 1994 he has been Regents Professor of English at Arizona State University in Tempe, where he has taught since 1982.
 In 2013, Ríos was named the inaugural state poet laureate of Arizona.
-In 2014, Ríos was elected a Chancellor of the Academy of American Poets.
+He served as Chancellor of the Academy of American Poets from 2014 to 2020.
 In 2017, he was appointed as the new director of the Virginia G. Piper Center for Creative Writing at Arizona State University.

 Not Go Away is My Name (Copper Canyon Press, 2020)